Yol (film)

-Yol ([joɫ]; translated as The Way, The Road or The Path) is a 1982 Turkish film directed by Şerif Gören and Yılmaz Güney.
-The screenplay was written by Yılmaz Güney, and it was directed by his assistant Şerif Gören, as Güney was in prison at the time.
-Later, after Güney escaped from Imrali prison, he took the negatives of the film to Switzerland and later edited it in Paris.
+Yol ([joɫ]; translated as The Way, The Road or The Path) is a 1982 Turkish film directed by Yılmaz Güney and Şerif Gören.
+The screenplay was written by Güney—who at the time was in prison—with detailed directing instructions, which were carried out by his assistant Gören.
+Later, after Güney escaped from Imrali prison, took the negatives of the film to Switzerland and later edited it in Paris.

 The film is a portrait of Turkey in the aftermath of the 1980 Turkish coup d'état: its people and its authorities are shown via the stories of five prisoners given a week's home leave.
 The film has caused much controversy in Turkey, and was banned until 1999.
 However, it won numerous honours, including the Palme d'Or at the 1982 Cannes Film Festival.
+It also was selected as the Swiss entry for the Best Foreign Language Film at the 55th Academy Awards, but was not accepted as a nominee.

 Plot

 In Turkey, several prisoners are granted temporary leave from prison.
-One, Seyit Ali (Tarık Akan), travels to his house and finds that his wife Zine (Şerif Sezer), to survive, has had to turn to prostitution.
-She was caught by her family and held captive for eight months in order for Seyit Ali to end her life in an honour killing.
-Though apparently determined at first, he changes his mind when his wife starts to freeze while travelling in the snow.
-Despite his efforts to keep her alive, he eventually fails.
-His wife's death relieves Seyit Ali from family pressure.
+One of them, Seyit Ali (Tarık Akan), travels to his house and discovers that, in order to survive, his wife Zine (Şerif Sezer) had to turn to prostitution.
+Caught by her family, she was held captive for eight months so that Seyit Ali would end her life in an honour killing.
+Although seemingly determined initially, he changes his mind when he realizes that his wife is freezing while travelling in the snow.
+Despite his efforts to keep her alive, he ultimately fails, and his wife's death relieves Seyit Ali from family pressure.